 But the rising consciousness of young South Asians demands the need for collectives that specifically address our politics and remain fit to the task.
 America is still deeply segregated, and South Asian activists in multi-racial spaces often face culture clashes or find it difficult to fully express themselves.

-Poori recounts an exercise she did with CDYR to break the ice among other young activists in the organization.
+Poroori recounts an exercise she did with CDYR to break the ice among other young activists in the organization.
 Each participant was required to bring an object of personal significance to the circle.
-Poori brought something which roused emotion and understanding from her fellow activists, and which she wouldn’t necessarily have found anywhere else: her Green Card.
+Poroori brought something which roused emotion and understanding from her fellow activists, and which she wouldn’t necessarily have found anywhere else: her Green Card.

 With determination and a willingness to learn, desis in America are carving a space for ourselves and engaging with different communities to effect radical change.
 Many of us have been working for years both in our communities and for different causes, which has resulted in building radical bridges and changing the minds of our peers and elders.
 While going against power or the man is never an easy task—and often a thankless one in an increasingly oppressive climate—the voice and growing political power of young South Asians has forever transformed diaspora, and committed our struggle to the record of American resistance for time to come.

 Iman Sultan is a Pakistani-American activist and freelance journalist who has organized in movements for social change such as Black Lives Matter and Palestine solidarity.
 She is currently based in Karachi, Pakistan.